rewindio/github-to-slack-notifier/README.md

 # github-to-slack-notifier

-A GitHub action to notify Slack user of GitHub events
+A Github action to send a Slack Direct Message.

+This action finds the corporate e-mails of a git user in the configured org and sends a DM to a user in Slack with the same corporate e-mail address

 ## Input Variables